McKinley Mosley

 McKinley: Yeah.

-McKinley: About twice a week three times a week it fed it good no one went hungry.
+McKinley: About twice a week, three times a week, it fed, it good; never was hungry.

 Interviewer: How much were you paid?

-McKinley: Uhh that time I was running about a hundred and ten dollars a month.
+McKinley: Uh, that time I was drawing about a hundred and ten dollars a month.

 Interviewer: That’s quite a lot.